-- For determining the individual's suitability, eligibility or qualifications for employment. - For the awarding of contracts with the government institution. - For awarding other benefits.
+- For determining the individual's suitability, eligibility, or qualifications for employment. - For the awarding of contracts with the local authority. - For awarding other benefits by the local authority.

-Suitability means right or appropriate for a particular person, purpose or situation.
-171
+Suitability means right or appropriate for a particular person, purpose, or situation.
+173

-Eligibility means fit and proper to be selected or to receive a benefit; legally qualified for an office, privilege or status.172
+Eligibility means fit and proper to be selected or to receive a benefit; legally qualified for an office, privilege, or status.174